wso2/labs/May-05-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

 4. kubectl - https://kubernetes.io/docs/tasks/tools/install-kubectl/
 5. Start minikube - ```minikube start --cpus=4 --memory=6144m```

+Note: During the demo I mentioned you have to have WSL2 for a similar setup.
+That's not strictly true.
+You can have a working kubernetes cluster with WSL.
+[Follow this blog to setup WSL](https://dev.to/wxyz/playing-with-windows-subsystem-for-linux-wsl-hio).
+Install Docker for Windows after that.

 At this point you should have a working kubernetes cluster.
 Following steps should be executed once you have a working kubernetes cluster.
 Minikube provide a great, repeatable way to create a kubernetes cluster if you're just starting up.
 I'll be using WSL 2 in Windows 10 during the demo.

-6. Install WSO2 Integration Studio - https://wso2.com/integration/integration-studio/.
+1. Install WSO2 Integration Studio - https://wso2.com/integration/integration-studio/.
 We'll be using Integration Studio to demonstrate building complex integration services

-7. Install EI Kubernetes Operator https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/
+2. Install EI Kubernetes Operator https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/

-8. Install APIM Kubernetes Operator - https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/
+3. Install APIM Kubernetes Operator - https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/

 ## Part 1 - Developing backend services